 A core concept of the program is the contribution of individual candidates and that of the collective cohort.
-In addition to learning content, and so that they may contribute insight, experience, and reflection, candidates must attend each class meeting.
+In addition to learning content, and to contribute insight, experience, and reflection, candidates must attend each class meeting.
 To reflect the importance of attendance and participation, a separate component of class grades is class attendance.
 Consistent attendance will have a direct impact on learning, performance, and grades.